UkrainianEagleOwl/rasa_model_tina/README.md

 # rasa_model_tina
-Simplre personal assistent Tina for working with address book
+Simple personal assistent Tina for working with address book.
+Some experiments with AI models.